KDE/md4qt/README.md

  knew about `cmark-gfm`.
 Ok, code is written and tested.
 Let it be.

    What I can say yet, is that this library is C++.
-And for some people can be easier to use C++ code instead of C with freeing memory by hands.
+And for some people can be easier to use C++ code instead of C with freeing memory by hand.
 Qt do things easier by handling text encoding...
 So let it be, guys.

    And one more cherry on the cake - `md4qt` can parse Markdown recursively.
-   What it is described bellow.
+   What it is described below.

 What should I know about links in the document?
 ---